XavierRomero90/DataScience/Lambda/Readme.md

-# Integrating Lambda functions into your Data Science and Data Analytics toolkit is a game changer.
+## Integrating Lambda functions into your Data Science and Data Analytics toolkit is a game changer.
-## Below, there is a thorough usage of the Lambda Function applyied on Educational Data in Ecuador.
+## Below, there is a thorough usage of the Lambda Function applied on Educational Data in Ecuador.
 ## The main usage include:
 - Data Categorization.
 - Data Aggregation.